wp-plugins/simplified-social-share/readme.txt

 3. **Social Sharing Vertical Theme**: Choose social sharing vertical themes

 == Changelog ==
+= 1.8 =
+* Added option to delete plugin settings on plugin deletion

 = 1.7 =
 * 'has_cap was called with an argument that is deprecated' PHP notice fixed